fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/README.md

 # Hands-on-Automated-phishing-Analysis-using-n8n
 Developed an automated phishing analysis system that parses emails, extracts embedded links, and validates them against URLscan.io, URLhaus, and VirusTotal.
-The tool generates a detailed threat report[...]
+The tool generates a detailed threat report in real-time, providing actionable intelligence for security teams.
+The workflow automates the end-to-end phishing analysis process and enables scalable incident response.

 ---

 ## Introduction

 Email remains one of the most common attack vectors for phishing campaigns.
-Security teams often face challenges in rapidly analyzing suspicious emails due to manual link inspection and delayed notifi[...]
+Security teams often face challenges in rapidly analyzing suspicious emails due to manual link inspection and delayed notification processes.
+The manual approach slows down incident response and increases risk exposure.

-The system ingests incoming Outlook emails, parses messages for indicators of compromise, and checks embedded URLs against URLscan.io, VirusTotal, and URLhaus using their APIs.
-Results are merged into[...]
+The system ingests incoming Outlook emails, parses messages for indicators of compromise (IOCs), and checks embedded URLs against URLscan.io, VirusTotal, and URLhaus using their APIs.
+Results are merged into a unified threat report with severity scores, screenshots, and reputation verdicts.
+The report is then sent to Slack for immediate team visibility.

 This project highlights my skills in: